AnupaAlwis/Emotion-Detector/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to reach out to us at [isurajithalwis@gmail.com](mailto:isurajithalwis@gmail.com).
+If you have any questions or suggestions, please feel free to reach out to me at [isurajithalwis@gmail.com](mailto:isurajithalwis@gmail.com).